judeha/cs262_design1/README.md

 - Frontend: Tkinter

 **File Structure:**
+- client_grpc.py: contains the client interface and logic for gRPC
+- server_grpc.py: contains the gRPC server
+- database.py: contains database actions
+- utils.py: contains status code mappings, database setup function, and custom protocol functions
+- config.yaml: contains default configurations for client display and server actions

+gRPC specific files
+- handler.proto: defines the gRPC service interface and the message schemas
+- handler_pb2.py: auto-generated from handler.proto. contains Python classes for each message, serialization logic, and type constraints
+- handler_pb2.pyi: optional type stub file that provides type hints for handler_pb2.py
+- handler_pb2_grpc.py: auto-generated from handler.proto. contains stub classes and server classes

+Custom and JSON protocol files
 - client_gui.py: contains class definition for the GUI and starts the connection to client
+- client_handler.py: client stub that handles sending requests and processing requests from the server on the client side.
 - server.py: starts the connection to server
-- database.py: contains all relevant queries to the database
-- database_setup.py: initializes the database
-- client_handler.py: handles sending requests and processing requests from the server on the client side.
-- server_handler.py: handles processing requests from and sending responses to the client.
+- server_handler.py: server stub that handles processing requests from and sending responses to the client.

-- codes.py: classifications for each request type
-- utils.py: contains functions for password hashing and using the custom protocol.
+Test files
+- check_grpc_sizes.py: measures size of data with gRPC
+- check_json_custom_sizes.py: measures size of data with JSON and custom protocols

 **Protocols**